it-a-me/mcpelauncher-wiki/src/troubleshooting/index.md

 ```

 Make shure to replace `./MC.AppImage` with the actual path to your
 AppImage file.
-On most systems you can drag\'n drop the AppImage from
+On most systems you can drag'n drop the AppImage from
 your file manager into the Terminal window to enter the full path.

 Source: